IssamT/HighLevelTypes.jl/README.md

 ## Current limitations

-- A type name can not start with an underscore.
+- A high level type name can not start with an underscore.
 - A high level type can not have a tuple as its field (will be fixed soon).

 ## Acknowledgment